Power Content Label

 AMP’s most recent PCL covers the 2018 calendar year.
 During 2018, 53% of AMP’s power mix came from clean energy sources, including eligible renewable sources* and large hydroelectric sources.
 Twenty-one percent of AMP’s power mix came from eligible renewable resources, including:

-An additional 45 percent of our power mix came from large hydroelectric projects in Calaveras and the Central Valley (California does not count power from large hydroelectric dams as eligible renewable).
+An additional 45 percent of our power mix came from large hydroelectric projects in Calaveras and the Central Valley.
+While large hydroelectric sources produce clean energy, California does not count power from large hydroelectric dams as eligible renewable.

 2018 Power Content Label